Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 What to Expect

-The Tully delivers about five hours on the water, alternating between adrenaline-pumping whitewater and calm stretches where you can float, swim, and take in the scenery.
-The rapids build through the day: early Grade 2 sections let you warm up and get comfortable with paddle commands before the bigger Grade 3–4 rapids hit in the gorge's narrowest sections.
+The Tully delivers about 3–5 hours on the water, alternating between adrenaline-pumping whitewater and calm stretches where you can float, swim and take in the scenery.
+The rapids build through the day: early Grade 2 sections let you warm up and get comfortable with paddle commands before the bigger Grade 3–4 rapids in the gorge's narrowest sections.
 Your guide will brief you on each rapid before you enter it.

 Between rapids, the Tully Gorge is remarkably beautiful.
-The Wet Tropics rainforest here is one of the oldest in the world — ancient ferns, towering canopy trees, and the sound of cascading side-creeks.
-You're rafting through a national park that most people never see.
-Keep an eye out for freshwater turtles, water dragons, and azure kingfishers along the banks.
+The Wet Tropics rainforest here is part of one of the oldest continuously surviving tropical rainforest systems on Earth — ancient ferns, towering canopy trees, and the sound of cascading side-creeks.
+You're rafting through a national park most visitors never see at this level.
+Keep an eye out for freshwater turtles, water dragons and azure kingfishers along the banks.

-All river guides are highly trained and experienced.
-They go through rigorous certification in river navigation, whitewater rescue, and first aid, with regular ongoing assessments.
-Most have been rafting the Tully for years and know every rock, eddy, and wave.
-They're also great fun — expect plenty of banter, river games, and entertainment between the serious paddling.
+River guides are trained and experienced.
+Leading operators put their staff through rigorous certification in river navigation, whitewater rescue and first aid, with regular ongoing assessments.
+Many guides have been rafting the Tully for years and know every rock, eddy and wave.
+Expect plenty of banter, river games and entertainment between the serious paddling.

-Water guarantee: The Tully is a hydro-release river.
-The Kareeya Hydro power station releases water into the gorge on a set schedule, meaning water levels are consistent year-round regardless of rainfall.
-Tour timing is coordinated with the release schedule — confirmed 24 hours before departure.
+Water release schedule: The Tully is a hydro-release river — Kareeya Power Station releases water into the gorge on a set schedule.
+This means water levels are usually consistent year-round regardless of rainfall (outside scheduled dewatering or unusual events).
+Tour timing is coordinated with the release schedule and confirmed 24 hours before departure.

 Sample Day

-Exact timings vary based on the hydro release schedule and are confirmed 24 hours before departure.
+Exact timings vary based on the Kareeya hydro release schedule and are confirmed 24 hours before departure.

 Collected from your Cairns accommodation around 10:00 am.
-Scenic drive south through sugar cane fields and mountain ranges to the town of Tully (~90 min).
+Scenic drive south through sugar-cane fields, mountain ranges and the Cassowary Coast to the town of Tully (~90 min).
 Quick stop at the Golden Gumboot in Tully for a break and to grab lunch (own expense).

 Continue to the Tully Gorge put-in point.
-Fitted with helmet, life jacket, and spray jacket.
+Fitted with helmet, life jacket and spray jacket.
 Comprehensive safety briefing and paddle instruction from your river guide.
-Practice basic commands in calm water before entering the gorge.
+Practise basic commands in calm water before entering the gorge.

 Approximately 3–5 hours on the water.
 Tackle up to 45 rapids through the gorge — from playful Grade 2 warm-ups to heart-pounding Grade 3–4 whitewater.
-Calm stretches between rapids for floating, swimming, and taking in the rainforest.
-Professional photos taken throughout the day (available for purchase).
+Calm stretches between rapids for floating, swimming and taking in the rainforest.
+Professional photos are taken throughout the day (available for purchase).

 Reach the take-out point downstream.
 Change into dry clothes and pack up gear.

-Evening — Pub Dinner at the Feluga Hotel
+5. Evening — pub dinner at the Feluga Hotel

 Relaxed coach ride back to Cairns.
 Return to accommodation approximately 9:30 pm.

 Note: This itinerary reflects the standard Tully River rafting schedule coordinated with the Kareeya Hydro water release.
-On some days, the release schedule shifts — your operator will confirm the exact departure time 24 hours before your tour.
+On some days the release schedule shifts — your operator will confirm the exact departure time 24 hours before your tour.
+During the scheduled 4 August – 5 September 2026 dewatering window, the standard tour may not run; confirm at booking.

 What's Included